spalger/rcfinder/README.md

 ## Config
 When creating an instance of the RcFinder class, you can specify options to dictate how the class behaves.
 ### config.loader
 A function to call that will load a given path.
 Once the path for a config file is determined, this will be called with that path as it's only argument and it should return a proper value.
-Any value other than undefined will be cached.

 The default loader is:
 ```